prodis/prodis.github.io/_posts/2020-10-05-miss-elixir.md

 Said that, I kindly dare you to take a look in the examples below and see some real code where the functions in [*Miss Elixir*](https://hex.pm/packages/miss) were inspired.
-And after that, you make your conclusions if some of those functions maybe should be part of the Elixir core in the future versions.
+And after that, you make your conclusions if some of those functions maybe should be part of the Elixir standard library in the future versions.

 ## Design decisions

 Before jumping to the examples, I just want to make clear some design decisions in *Miss Elixir*:
 - The order of the `Miss` namespace preceding the existing Elixir modules to be extended was made by intention.
 For example, `Miss.String`.
 - The modules in *Miss Elixir* are not intended to be used with aliases.
-Always use the entire namespace to make explicit that module/function does not belong to Elixir core.
+Always use the entire namespace to make explicit that module/function does not belong to Elixir standard library.
 - None of the functions in *Miss Elixir* has the same name of functions present in the correspondent Elixir module.

 ## Examples